liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/02-application-permissions/06-using-portal-roles-in-a-portlet.markdown

 [TOC levels=1-4]

-Roles in @product@ are the primary means for granting or restricting access to content.
+Roles in @sharepoint@ are the primary means for granting or restricting access to content.
 If you've decided *not* to use Liferay's permissions system, you can use the basic system offered by the JSR 168, 286, and 362 specifications that map Roles in a portlet to Roles provided by the portal.